yuwei-wu/rotors_simulator/README.md

 source devel/setup.bash && roslaunch rotors_gazebo fast_with_vi_sensor.launch
 ```

-It will also launch a virtual joystick window and you can press keyboard to control the drone.
+It will also launch a virtual joystick window, and you can press the keyboard to control the drone.
-(The joy interface is revised as position control rather than altitude control, which is easier for interface.)
+(The joy interface is revised as position control rather than altitude control, which is easier for the interface.)

 The important topics are: